blend-capital/blend-whitepaper/whitepaper.md

 #### Auction Initiation

-Any user can initiate a liquidation auction on an account which has exceeded its borrow capacity for a pool.
-The specific positions involved in the auction are the user’s largest collateral position in the pool and their largest liability position in the pool.
-Limiting auctions to two positions simplifies auctions for liquidators and removes potential auction manipulation vectors.
-The downside is multiple auctions may be required to fully liquidate some users.
+Any user can initiate a liquidation auction on an account that has exceeded its borrow capacity for a pool.
+Liquidation initiators choose user collateral to auction off, and user liabilities to and amounts involved in the liquidation.

+However, the protocol imposes the following requirements on the liquidator:

+1. The value of liabilities repaid must be less than a calculated _Target Liquidation Amount_

+2. If all user liabilities are not being repaid, the value of all liabilities repaid must be greater than 90% of the _Target Liquidation Amount_

+**Target Liquidation Amount Formula:**

+$\frac{\frac{1.02*L}{\overline{O}}-C*\overline{K}}{\frac{1.02}{O}-\frac{2K}{1+OK}}$

+**Where:**\
+$L$ = Total value of the user’s liability positions in the lending pool\
+$O$ = Liability Factor of the liability being repaid by the liquidator\
+$\overline{O}$ = Average Liability Factor of the user’s liability positions in the lending pool\
+$C$ = Total value of the user’s collateral positions in the lending pool\
+$K$ = Collateral Factor of the collateral being auctioned\
+$\overline{K}$ = Average Collateral Factor of all the user’s collateral positions in the lending pool

 #### Auction Duration

-After the auction initiation, an Ask Modifier value begins scaling from zero to one based on how much time has passed since initiation.
-This value governs the percent of the user’s collateral position the liquidator will receive upon filling the auction (1.00 being 100% of the position).
-Once the Ask Modifier reaches one, a Bid Modifier value begins decreasing from one to zero.
-The Bid Modifier governs what percentage of the Target Liquidation Amount the liquidator must provide when they fill the auction (1.00 being 100%).
+After the auction initiation, a Lot Modifier value begins scaling from zero to one based on how much time has passed since initiation.
+This value governs the percent of the auctioned user’s collateral the liquidator will receive upon filling the auction (1.00 being 100%).
+Once the Lot Modifier reaches one, a Bid Modifier value begins decreasing from one to zero.
+The Bid Modifier governs what percentage of the input liability amount the liquidator must repay when they fill the auction (1.00 being 100%).

-**Ask Modifier Formula:**\
+**Lot Modifier Formula:**\
 $⌊ \frac{b_c-b_i}{2}⌋\in b_c \underline{<}200$\
 $1 \in b_c> 200$